git-town/git-town/documentation/git-sync.md

 #### NAME

-git-sync - updates the current branch
+git-sync - updates the current branch with all relevant changes

 #### SYNOPSIS